 - Iron ore, coal, limestone, metals, petroleum, coke, and chemicals, derived from the area’s resources.

 - A shipping channel between the Mississippi River system and the Atlantic Ocean that connects over 20 U.S. states.
 This leads to vast shipping opportunities that contribute to a thriving cargo transportation network.
 More than 100 ships, 400 barges, 300,000 trucks, 12,000 railcars, and 200 lake vessels move cargo through the Port of Indiana-Burns Harbor* annually (*This link is provided for informational purposes only.
 IDEM does not endorse this website or the corporate services the Ports of Indiana provide).

-- 45 miles of Lake Michigan lakeshore, which includes Indiana Dunes National Lakeshore, Indiana Dunes State Park, and a number of local beaches.
+- 45 miles of Lake Michigan lakeshore, which includes Indiana Dunes National Park, Indiana Dunes State Park, and a number of local beaches.
 The region boasts some of the greatest ecological diversity in the United States, including globally-precious dune and swale habitat.